Take your knowledge and skills to new places.

 - First Aid

-After successful completion of your Junior Officer Training course, you will be posted to one of the Junior LDO positions within the NZ Defence College.
+After successful completion of your RNZAF Officer Commissioning Course, you will be posted to one of the Junior LDO positions within the NZ Defence College.
 These positions will normally be based in Wellington for the initial two years of your career

 Although the primary focus of the role is Learning Analysis and Development, Training Evaluation, English Language as a second language, and Literacy and Numeracy support, there will be opportunities to undertake a range of other tasks.
 These will be designed to provide exposure to some of the other areas within the NZ Defence College and will also help with your integration into the camp or base to which you are posted.

 You will attend a range of courses that will introduce you to the NZDF Systems Approach to Learning and the NZDF way of conducting business.
 In addition you will progress towards external qualifications in Adult Education, Adult Literacy and Numeracy, and English Second Language teaching.

 As an Air Force Officer you will also complete a number of core military training courses as part of your primary training and experience time on ship.

 Advanced Learning and Development Officer Training